-Tecarfarin is a Phase III-ready, vitamin K antagonist (VKA), taken once a day as an oral anticoagulant like warfarin.
+Tecarfarin is a late-stage, vitamin K antagonist (VKA), taken once a day as an oral anticoagulant like warfarin.
 Tecarfarin, like warfarin, was designed to have the same well-established and reversible VKA mechanism of action, but to be free of certain potentially life-threatening clearance and drug-to-drug interaction problems associated with warfarin.

 Tecarfarin was developed using a retrometabolic drug design process which targets a different metabolic pathway from the one targeted by the most commonly prescribed anticoagulants.
 We believe this may allow elimination by large capacity and non-saturable tissue esterase pathways that exist throughout the body rather than just in the liver.
 Thus giving tecarfarin a better safety profile and potentially eliminates specific side effects while maintaining or improving efficacy.